 Among the acquired causes of epilepsy infection and head injury remain the most common cause of epilepsy in India among children.
-There are a wide range of infections that can cause epilepsy such as TB, bacterial, viral infection.
+There is a wide range of infections that can cause epilepsy such as TB, bacterial, and viral infections.
 Children with simple febrile seizures can In later life develop epilepsy.
 So all precautions to prevent childhood infection and trauma should be taken care of.

 Signs Parents Should Watch For